Global Action Service-Learning Model

 Civic Engagement – Preparing students for globally relevant participation in society, at the local, national, and international levels through teaching them the civic engagement goals of knowledge, skills, values, efficacy, empathy, and commitment.

 Shared Fate – Informing students of the global interdependence of humanity and the environment and how these interconnections create consequences on a global scale.

 Social Responsibility – Developing in students a sense of mutual obligation and critical understanding of social rights and how to take responsible action that impacts global issues and works towards peace and social change.

 Written By: Christen Higgins Clougherty, Ph.D.

-This ebook outlines the benefits and step-by-step strategies for implementing globally focused projects in your classroom.
+This ebook outlines the benefits and step-by-step strategies for implementing globally focused service-learning projects in your classroom.
 This model can also be used in your local community.
 This interdisciplinary model encourages inquiry and solutions-based learning among students.
-The goal of the program is to make students aware of our global interconnectedness and to foster respect of difference among cultures.
+The goal of the program is to make students aware of our global interconnectedness and to foster respect of difference across cultures.

 Global Education Planning Tools & Lesson Plans

 This workbook offers educators (from elementary to higher education):